Legal AI Isn’t a Product — It’s an Infrastructure Shift

 This isn’t the rise of tools.
 It’s the rise of legal AI as law’s infrastructure.

-It’s governed cognition over unstructured chaos.
+It’s governed actions and delegation over unstructured automation.

 What You Can Do Next